How To Make a Resume

 Full name and contact info

 After outlining who you are, you want to tell hiring managers how they can get in touch with you.
 Make sure you provide your email address and phone number so that the company can get in contact to set up an interview.
-It’s also useful to add your current address to your resume, as some companies will only consider people who live in a certain area.
+It’s also useful to add your current address to your CV, as some companies will only consider people who live in a certain area.

 - What is your current title?